 .
-Our simulation results for the six alternative mechanisms are presented in Tables \ref{tab:appendix-preferred-mechanism-other-mechamisms}--\ref{tab:appendix-envy-other-mechamisms}.
-Table \ref{tab:appendix-preferred-mechanism-other-mechamisms}, parallel to Table \ref{tab:preferred-mechanism} in the main text, reports the percentage of students who prefer the allocation of a given mechanism to the benchmark of the Random Serial Dictatorship with optimal course reserves and the percentage of students who prefer the benchmark.
-Table \ref{tab:appendix-st-dev-other-mechanisms}, parallel to Table \ref{tab:st-dev-PMP-DA-DAm}, presents information about the change in the standard deviation of student utility by year of study for the six alternative mechanisms compared to the Random Serial Dictatorship with optimal course reserves.
-Table \ref{tab:appendix-envy-other-mechamisms}, parallel to Table \ref{tab:student-envy}, presents the shares of students who experience schedule envy towards students of the same priority or lower priority.
-Table \ref{tab:appendix-priority-violations-other-mechamisms} presents the percentage of students who experience a priority violation.
-A student experiences a priority violation if she wants to enroll in a course being taken by a student of strictly lower priority.
-The PMP, DA-STB, and DA-MTB mechanisms studied in the main text have no priority violations.
+Our simulation results for the six alternative mechanisms are presented below.
+Figure \ref{fig:preferred-mechanism-appendix-mechanisms}, as in Figure \ref{fig:preferred-mechanism} in the main text, reports the percentage of students who prefer the allocation of a given mechanism to the benchmark of the Random Serial Dictatorship with optimal course reserves and the percentage of students who prefer the benchmark.
+Figure \ref{fig:utility-all-changing-students-appendix-mechanisms}, as in Figure \ref{fig:utility-all-changing-students}, reports the percent improvement in mean utility among students with changing schedules for the six mechanisms.\footnote{On average, the DA-STB with minority reserves mechanism changes schedules for 775, 923, 698, and 319 students in Years 1, 2, 3, and 4, respectively; the DA-MTB with minority reserves mechanism does so for 918, 1071, 845, 576 students; the RSD mechanism with actual course reserves does so for 1176, 1131, 1135, and 774 students; the A-CEEI mechanism does so for 1437, 1413, 1102, and 898 students; the A-CEEI with kludgy pricing mechanism does so for 1256, 1131, 951, and 562 students; and the PS mechanism does so for 1078, 1302, 1080, and 838 students.} Figure \ref{fig:st-dev-appendix-mechanisms}, as in Figure \ref{fig:st-dev-PMP-DA-DAm}, presents the change in the standard deviation of student utility for each mechanism by year of study.
+Table \ref{tab:appendix-envy-other-mechamisms}, parallel to Table \ref{tab:student-envy}, reports students who experience schedule envy towards students of the same priority or lower priority.
+Table \ref{tab:appendix-priority-violations-other-mechamisms} presents the percentage of students who experience a \textit{priority violation}: who want to enroll in a course being taken by a student of strictly lower priority.
+The PMP, DA-STB, and DA-MTB mechanisms studied in the main text each have no priority violations.